zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 ### Step 1:

 Fork and Clone this lab into Nitrous.
-If you need a refresher, please use the `How To: Work On A Lab` for a complete walkthrough.
+If you need a refresher, please use the `How To: Fork and Clone A Lab` for a complete walkthrough.

 ### Step 2: